jacoscaz/quadstore/README.md

 - uses [Semantic Versioning](https://semver.org), pre-releases are tagged accordingly;
+- the `production` branch mirrors what is available under the `latest` tag on NPM;
-- the `master` branch is kept in sync with NPM and all development work happens on the `devel` branch and/or issue-specific branches;
+- the `master` branch is the active, development branch;
 - requires Node.js >= 10.0.0.

 ## Usage